MikeDigitize/talk-to-me/README.md

 ```

 And that's the base class.
-It's 3.2kb before minification and allows you build an application using just the essential stuff from the Speech Recognition API.
+It's 3.2kb before minification and allows you to build an application using just the essential stuff from the Speech Recognition API.

 ### Matcher build